Top 50 AI Funded Startups June 2026 | Complete Rankings

 $145M total • $3.2B valuation • Series A

-Leading AI image generation with 30M+ users and $250M+ 2025 revenue (largely bootstrapped)
+Leading AI image generation with 30M+ users and $250M+ 2025 revenue — largely bootstrapped.
+V7 model released with improved photorealism and prompt adherence.

 #29